 Keeping the sides bare lets you know exactly what you are getting yourself into – something you can’t wait to dig your fork into; a cake that begs to be devoured RIGHT NOW!

-Since the frosting is only being spread on top of the layers, I left it quite soft (but not runny), allowing for more maple flavor and less confectioners’ sugar.
+Since the frosting is only being spread on top of the layers, I left it quite soft (but not runny), allowing for more maple flavor and less confectioners’ sugar in this cream cheese icing.

 If it becomes too soft to spread, chill the frosting in the refrigerator for 5 to 10 minutes (see Baker’s Notes).